Marshmallow-Pikachu/workato-tele/README.md

 # Clinic API

 Flask + SQLite API for managing **patients**, **consults**, and **responses**, designed to be called from internal tools and a Telegram bot.

 ## Features

 - Patients with optional Telegram chat linking.
-- Consults with attending information and separate raw / AI / additional instructions.
+- Consults with **patient name auto-filled**, and flexible raw/AI/additional instructions.
-- Responses with adherence, pain, and subjective progress, queryable by patient and time window.
+- Responses tracking adherence, pain, and subjective progress, queryable globally or per patient and by week.
 - Simple API key protection for write and sensitive routes.

 ## Tech stack

 - Python, Flask
 - SQLite (`sqlite3`)
 - `python-dotenv` for configuration

 ---